 We’ve already gone over most of those chords, but here’s how to play E7 and F# minor:

-However you decide to play it, Wagon Wheel is a great song that's a lot of fun to play!
+However you decide to play it, Wagon Wheel is one of the most fun ukulele songs out there!

-This is one of the most famous songs for ukulele out there, and it’s the song that starts a lot of people out on their ukulele journey.
+This is one of the most famous ukulele songs out there, and it’s the song that starts a lot of people out on their ukulele journey.